MIDI: Drum machines

 Drum machines typically are sample playback devices that specialize in drum and percussion sounds.
 They commonly contain a sequencer for creating drum patterns and arranging them into a song.
 There often are multiple audio outputs so that each sound or group of sounds can be routed to a separate output.
 The individual drum voices may be playable from another MIDI instrument or from a sequencer.

 Workstations and hardware sequencers

-Yamaha's Tenori-on controller allows arrangements to be built by "drawing" on its array of lighted buttons.
-The resulting arrangements can be played back using its internal sounds or external sound sources, or recorded in a computer-based sequencer.
+Yamaha's Tenori-on controller lets a musician build arrangements by "drawing" on an array of lighted buttons.
+It can play back arrangements with its internal sounds or external sound sources or send sequences to a computer-based sequencer.

 Sequencer technology predates MIDI.
 Analog sequencers use CV/Gate signals to control pre-MIDI analog synthesizers.
 MIDI sequencers typically are operated by transport features modeled after those of tape decks.
 They are capable of recording MIDI performances and arranging them into individual tracks using a multitrack recording paradigm.
 Music workstations combine controller keyboards with an internal sound generator and a sequencer.
 These can be used to build complete arrangements and play them back using their own internal sounds and function as self-contained music production studios.
 They commonly include file storage and transfer capabilities.